massao/bpg-test/README.md

 # bpg testing
 ---

-Repository created for testing bpg image format.
+Repository created for testing the bpg image format.
-For a better explanation on the libs used, refer to the their pages.
+For a better explanation on the libs used, check the their pages.

+bpgs are generated with the default configuration Sizes of gifs can be reduced with optimizations, I tried to keep the gif with the quality similar to the video

 ## Folder structure
 ```